yacvals/paint/README.md

 # Paint
 graphic editor on c#
-This project is a graphical editor created using the C# programming language.
+This project is a graphical editor created using the C# programming language and Windows Forms.
 With this editor you can draw lines, ellipses, rectangles, cubes and much more.You can also open a table with the shapes you have already drawn, where the coordinates will be indicated

 ## Installation